 Weather conditions in regions in which we operate have a significant impact on the demand for home heating oil and propane because our customers depend on this product largely for space heating purposes.
 As a result, weather conditions may materially adversely impact our business, operating results and financial condition.
 During the peak-heating season of October through March, sales of home heating oil and propane historically have represented approximately 80% of our annual volume sold.
 Actual weather conditions can vary substantially from year to year or from month to month, significantly affecting our financial performance.
 Climate change may result in increased weather volatility.
+See "Risk Factors - We face possible risks and costs associated with the effects of changes in climate and severe weather."
 Warmer than normal temperatures in one or more regions in which we operate can significantly decrease the total volume we sell and the gross profit realized and, consequently, our results of operations.
+Temperatures in the locations we operate have been warmer than normal for the last three fiscal years and this trend may continue due to climate change or other unforeseeable reasons.